KhartesViewer/khartes/README.md

 is that a larger window consumes more memory and takes longer to load.

-The optimum value for this parameter depends a lot on the amount of RAM in your computer, and the speed of the drive that contains your data.
+The optimum value for this parameter depends significantly on the amount of RAM that your computer has, and the speed of the drive that contains your data.

-If you are working with single-resolution data, it is worth your while to experiment with this parameter.
+If you are working with single-resolution data, it may be worth your while to experiment with this parameter.

 `Zarr cache size (Gb)` is a parameter used when attaching OME/Zarr